Using the status bar

 When selecting rows or columns in a table visualization, or data points in a chart, some basic statistics of that data will appear in the status bar.

-When editing a dashboard, you can either open Data Preview and select data in the table, or switch to View in the toolbar to select data in your own visualizations.
+When editing a dashboard or other view, you can either open Data Preview and select data in its table, or switch to View in the toolbar to select data in visualizations.

 See Metric set analysis tools for more details on displaying a data summary.